HughP/dnj-corpus/README.md

 * A list of __phonemes__ is a list of unique and distinctive sound units in a language.
 Many times an alphabet is based on a list of phonemes.
 But to the extent that two typographical characters are used together in a pattern to indicate when co-occurring that they represent a phoneme then an alphabet might have fewer __letters__/components than a list of phonemes in the same language.
 * A __writing system description__ includes things like *casing correspondences*, *usage rules for casing*, *punctuation characters*, *usage rules for punctuation marks*, *letters*, *numbers*, and *characters used in Internet use*, with their Unicode code points used in technical encodings.
 A writing system description, more than just an orthography is needed to fully support a language on digital tools.
 It is necessary for creating a __Locale__ description and is useful for creating a custom Keyboard layout, and _other Natural Language Processing Tools_. <!-- not yet defined are  "graphemes", "multi-graphs", "diacritics", "digraphs", "digram", "encoding", "dipthong" -->
 *  The following characters are used to provide special meaning to text outside of tables:
   * Content within square brackets denotes either phonetic representations or ISO639-3 codes  `[]`.
    *  Content within forward slashes denotes phonemic representations `//`.
-  * Content within angle brackets orthographic representations `〈〉`.
+   * Content within angle brackets orthographic or graphemic representations `〈〉`.
    * Content within double-slashes or pipes morphophonemic representations `// //` or `| |`.
-  * In prose sections, Unicode characters will appear in the following order upon first mention: 〈‽〉	 U+203D 'INTERROBANG' a more natural prose style using one or more of the three referents will be used for following metiones.
+   * In prose sections, Unicode characters will appear in the following order upon first mention: 〈‽〉	 U+203D 'INTERROBANG' a more natural prose style using one or more of the three referents will be used for following mentions.

 ##### Casing rules
 Based on data within the corpus, casing rules appear to follow general French casing norms, with two noted exceptions.